Obtaining A New MR Scanning Badge

 FAQ

-What happens if I didn’t complete my trainings/safety form by May 1st?
+What happens if I didn’t complete my trainings/safety form by May 31st?

 Your access will be revoked until you complete them.
-Once you complete the three steps for the recertification, your access will be reinstated.
+Once you complete the steps for the recertification, your access will be reinstated.

 If I scan in both small bore and large bore bays do I need to complete both trainings?